 In 1978, La Romareda was confirmed as a host venue for the 1982 World Cup and underwent a 120 million peseta refit.
 This included adding a roof to the newly refurbished east side, adding seating to the upper tiers, and new press facilities in a two storey free standing block behind the main west stand.
 This was linked to the ground and Zaragoza had eyes on using it for their club offices.
 The municipality baulked at the idea and quickly installed their own bureaucrats after the tournament was over.
 La Romareda now had a capacity of 46,920 and hosted three matches during the finals featuring Yugoslavia, Honduras and Northern Ireland.
 They were poorly attended with the ground barely half-full for the Yugoslavia games and only 15,000 attending the Honduras-Northern Ireland fixture.
 The participants are commemorated with their names on individual flag poles at the main entrance to the stadium.
 Now established in La Primera, the eighties saw further success for Zaragoza when a third Copa del Rey was secured in 1986 with a 1-0 victory over Barcelona at the Vicente Calderon.

 The nineties saw further refurbishment of La Romareda in advance of the 1992 Barcelona Summer Olympics.
 The refit saw seating added behind the south goal and a ring of booths or Palcos added to form a band around the stadium between the first and second tiers.
 This reduced the capacity to 43,349, not that it was ever remotely tested during the Olympics.
 The six group matches and one quarter final that La Romareda hosted, attracted a pitiful aggregate of 35,500.
 Real Zaragoza continued to thrive in the top flight finishing third in 93-94 before securing a fourth Copa del Rey at the end of the season with a win over Celta Vigo.
-This saw the club enter the following seasons UEFA Cup-Winners Cup and Feyenoord and Chelsea were beaten on the way to the final.
-Zaragoza won their second European title in remarkable fashion thanks to Nayim’s astonishing effort at the end of extra time.
+This saw the club enter the following seasons UEFA Cup-Winners Cup which saw Zaragoza secure their second European title in remarkable fashion thanks to Nayim’s astonishing effort to beat Arsenal in end of extra time.
 The stadium was finally converted to an all-seater stadium in 1998 when the lower tiers of the north end and east terrace were seated, giving the ground a current capacity of 34,596.